Sadiku99/hello-world/README.md

 # hello-world
-My first introductory and project into git-hub world
+My first introductory project into git-hub world
+This is me trying to learning coding at this age.
+Fascinating stuff